 Getting Started with Digital Formative Assessment

 These 7 formative assessments are perfect for teachers to utilize in the virtual classroom.
 The best way to find which is right for you is to spend a few minutes familiarizing yourself with each platform to find out which best fits your current needs.

-You can always try out a different tool as you become more comfortable with your new digital learning environment, but it is important not to overwhelm yourself with too many new tools too quickly.
+You can always try out a different tool as you become more comfortable with your new digital learning environment.
+Still, it is important not to overwhelm yourself with too many new tools too quickly.

-Formatively assessing your students helps you figure out how to adjust your teaching based on where their students are at, drive instruction practices, and address student growth and understanding.
-This allows for differentiation for the variety of learning styles, learning levels, and ultimately helps improve student growth by providing steady feedback.
+Formatively assessing your students helps you determine how to adjust your teaching based on where your students are, drive instruction practices, and address student growth and understanding.
+This allows for differentiation for various learning styles and levels and ultimately helps improve student growth by providing steady feedback.